omeka/omeka-s-enduser/docs/modules/csvimport.md

 	- Import as text (default);
 	- Import as URL reference;
 	- Import as Omeka S resource ID.
 Note that you must have the correct ID for the resource.
 A resources' ID is the number sequence at the end of the url when on the view or edit page, so for `/admin/item/11576` the ID is 11576
+	- If you have certain modules installed, such as Numeric Data Types, there may be additional data type options supplied by those modules.

 ![drawer with options as described above](../modules/modulesfiles/csvimport_ItemColOpt.png)